transducer/zenroom-cljs-demo/blogpost.md

 ## ⚛ The view

-We want to create a simple website where we can pass Zencode to the Zenroom VM and get the results.
+We'll create a simple website where we can pass Zencode to the Zenroom VM and get the results.

 First ensure we have an `index.html` page, create one in `resources/public` with the following content: